NoRePercussions/mentalics/README.md

 > [!WARNING]
 > This library is not stable yet.

-`mentalics` is designed primarily to read, write, and analyze NSKeyedArchiver-generated archives as Python objects.
+`mentalics` is designed primarily to read, write, and analyze NSKeyedArchiver-generated archives as Python object graphs.
 It is designed to reflect the `NSCoder` interface, handle circular references, and efficiently work through unknown classes and files.

 ## Usage